By-Laws

 Section 1.
 If any charge be preferred against a Rabbi, Cantor, Officer, or Trustee of the Congregation, and if the Board in its discretion determines to hear such charge, it shall cause a copy of such charge to be served upon the individual in question, together with notice of the time and place of a meeting of the Board, at which the said charges will be heard.
 If the Board, by a two-thirds vote of those present, sustains the charges, it may take such action as it deems advisable, including removal or expulsion of the individual involved, subject to the approval thereof by two-thirds of the voting membership present at a special meeting of the Congregation called for such purpose within twenty days after action of the Board.

-Section 1.
-Amendments to these bylaws may be directed to the Board and signed by not less than ten members of the Congregation qualified to vote.
-Such proposed amendments may be acted upon at any regular meeting of the Congregation or at any special meeting called for that purpose, provided copies of the proposed amendment shall be made available to each member of the Congregation with notice of the meeting, at least fourteen days prior thereto.
-An affirmative vote of two-thirds of the members of the Congregation present and voting at such meeting shall be necessary to adopt any amendment.
-A proposed amendment introduced by petition shall be deemed a petition of special meeting under Article IX of these bylaws.
+Art.
+XVI, Section 1.
+Amendments to these By-Laws may be directed to the Board.
+Such proposed amendments may be brought to any regular meeting of the Congregation or at any special meeting called for that purpose, provided copies of the proposed amendment shall be made available to each member of the Congregation with notice of the meeting, at least fourteen days prior thereto.
+An affirmative vote of two-thirds of the members of the Congregation present and voting in-person, virtually or electronically at such meeting shall be necessary to adopt any amendment.
+A proposed amendment introduced by petition shall be deemed a petition of special meeting under Article IX of these By-Laws.

-Section 2.
-At intervals of no less than two years, nor more than five years, the President shall appoint a Bylaws Review Committee, which shall review the state of the Temple’s bylaws, relative to the needs and condition of the Temple at such time.
+Art.
+XVI, Section 2.
+At intervals of no less than two years, nor more than five years, the President shall appoint a By-Laws Review Committee, which shall review the state of the Temple’s By-Laws, relative to the needs and condition of the Temple at such time.
 If no significant changes are required, these findings shall be presented to the Board for its concurrence.
 If significant changes are found to be required, with the Board’s approval, such changes shall be recommended to the Congregation for their ratification in accordance with procedures outlined in Section 1 of this Article.

-Section 3.
-After each review, regardless of whether changes are made, a printed copy of the bylaws, with appropriate changes made if any, annotated to reflect its most recent date of review, and signed by the Members of the Board, shall become part of the records of the Congregation.
+Art.
+XVI, Section 3.
+After each review, regardless of whether changes are made, a printed copy of the By-Laws, with appropriate changes made if any, annotated to reflect its most recent date of review, and signed by the Members of the Board, shall become part of the records of the Congregation.